deligenius/aws-sdk-v3-nest/README.md

 ### Use `@InjectAws(Client)`

+With a registered S3 client, you can now inject the instance to your service and controller.

-Make sure the `Client` is the type you registered in module.
+> Make sure the `Client` is the type you registered in module.

 ```ts
 import { ListBucketsCommand, S3Client } from '@aws-sdk/client-s3';
 import { Controller, Get } from '@nestjs/common';